-Janelle Julagay, Library
+Munro Galloway, Art Studio Chair: Janelle Julagay, Library

-Les Canterbury, Library
+Chair: Les Canterbury, Library

 Eric Hill, Physics

-Hilary Jenkins, Environmental Studies
+Hillary Jenkins, Environmental Studies

-Paige Mann, Library (Chair)
+Paige Mann, Library

 The proliferation of electronic information has made undergraduate research a much more complex process than in the past.
 This award was established to reward those students who demonstrate thoughtfulness and creativity in their approach to research and whose work exhibits excellence in critical thinking.
 We seek submissions from undergraduate students across the curriculum whose research journeys have resulted in a research-based project (paper, poster, exhibition, performance, or other non-traditional research project).